Dmitry-Borodkin/voidc/README.md

     - Function inlining;
     - Unions (like in C).

-  - Kinda, objects:
+  - Advanced language features:
+    - Objects ("simplified" OOP);
+    - Coercions ("single", "projective" and "injective");
+    - Namespaces (regular and parameterized);
+    - Some support for generic types;
+    - Something like "AST literals";
+    - Macros (which are also templates);
     - ...

   - ...

-For the moment (Oct 2023), language seems to be ready just for some early experiments...
+For the moment (Sep 2024), language seems to be ready just for some early experiments...

 #### Yet another example: